irrnalinux/irrnalinux/README.md

 # ligma balls
-this is not a standard user acc because stupidity
+this is a standard user acc because stupidity